 The New Legal Sector B-BBEE Codes: Transforming the Legal Landscape

-Legal Sector B-BBEE Codes
+Legal Sector BEE Codes

 The legal profession in South Africa has a complex history shaped by systemic inequalities established during the apartheid era which severely limited access to opportunities for black practitioners.